Marine pests can have a serious effect on our oceans and waterways.

 Keep your diving gear and submersible equipment free of biofouling.
 Look for pests and unusual growth.

-- Check your gear after each use.
+- Check your dive gear after each use.

 - Clean with fresh water and dry it before you go to a new location.